Akira Yoshimura: One Man’s Justice

 One Man’s Justice is the story of Takuya, a young junior officer in the Japanese Army towards the end of the Second World War, who, in almost his last act in uniform, takes part in the execution, by sword, of a group of captured American airmen.
 Branded, post occupation, as a wanted war criminal, Takuya changes identity and goes on the run; taking us with him on a voyage through post war Japan.

-Given the subject matter, and actions carried out by Takuya, it would be easy to assume from the outset what your feelings will be reading this book, and where your sympathies will lie.
+Given the subject matter and the actions carried out by Takuya it would be easy to assume from the outset what your feelings will be reading this book and where your sympathies will lie.
 Yoshimura however, is a gifted writer, and whilst this book may be printed in black and white, the story it tells is anything but.